Concluding the saga of the Wild Gundark crew:

 “Bad for business,” Aleic said.
 “Word of that gets out you know.
 Me and Nisa built the Wild Gundark on a reputation of integrity.”

-Similiv bit his Iotran tongue and just smiled at the Matriarch.
+Iotran Kerestian tongue and just smiled at the Matriarch.

 The Imperials began to depart, and Risi told them that they have to leave Kuat quickly and quietly to prevent this from becoming known to the other Kuat Noble Houses.
 Although they have to leave like thieves, she assured them that the Fifth House would be an ally whenever they need their services.
 She entered the shuttle and the crew of the Wild Gundark is left alone to their own devices once more.